-Discussion
+7. Discussion

-The purpose of this project is to develop a device and corresponding software that can harness the camera and processing capabilities of a cell phone to replicate the function of a surgical microscope.
-Previous semesters have developed a prototype of the mirror apparatus that can be used to refract the focal rays of the camera onto the object of interest.
-The primary goal of our team this semester is to generate working code that can perform the necessary manipulations to the images captured through this mirror apparatus such that a three-dimensional image can be perceived by the user.
+The ongoing purpose of this project is to develop a device and corresponding software that can harness the camera recording and processing capabilities of a cell phone to replicate the function of a surgical microscope.
+Previous semesters have seen the development of a prototype of the mirror apparatus that can be used to refract the focal rays of the camera onto the object of interest.
+The primary goal of our team this semester was to generate working code that can perform the necessary manipulations to the images captured through this mirror apparatus such that a three-dimensional image can be perceived by the user.
 This involves some combination of a linear transformation to flatten the perceived inclined image planes, cropping of the two images acquired from the mirror apparatus, and stitching of the central regions of the images to create a coherent picture.
-Our proposed design will present a single image representing contributions from both hemispheres at an optimal frame rate of 60 fps.
+Our proposed design presents a single image representing contributions from both hemispheres at an optimal lag time of less than 0.25s.
+While the current iteration of this design was shown to have issues with alignment, we have developed parameters to calibrate future versions of the design concept and account for innate inaccuracies in both the code and manufacturing of the mirror array.
 Current limitations include the processing power of the device used for image processing; it is crucial that steps are taken to minimize the run time of the code and simplify all computations.
-Governors will be needed to allow for the skipping of frames and image compression on intermittent occasions to avoid long-term frame lag.
+Governors may be needed to allow for the skipping of frames and image compression on intermittent occasions to avoid long-term frame lag in settings of limited server availability.

-Future Work
+7.1 Future Work

-Continuing on our previous work in developing these preliminary designs, we will begin by generating working code that can complete each of the three steps theorized in the image processing of our final preliminary design.
+Continuing on our previous work in developing these preliminary designs, we will begin by generating working code that can complete each of the three steps theorized in the second phase of image processing of our final preliminary design.
 This will include block coding and testing using trial by error.
 Once a final code capable of completing each step of our design is completed, testing will begin using some variation on examinations of speed that compare the processed images to unassisted hand-eye coordination.
 Tests involving suturing would provide the greatest external validity for our purposes and would serve as the best evidence towards the usefulness and practical application of this design concept in the classroom settings.